 Michael Armstrong is an actor, director, playwright, and educator.
 He has a BA in English Literature and a MFA in Playwriting.
 He has directed, acted, and led workshops in theatre for twenty years.
 He has written a dozen plays, both comedy and tragedy, most of which have been inspired by actual historical events.
 He has a deep interest in the role of catharsis in personal growth and explores this theme in miuch of his writing: how personal tragedy can break us open, strip us clean, and make room for new life.
 It is a gamble that does not always pay out.

 Michael has been adjudicator in Theatre BC’s Canadian Playwriting Competition and has run the competition a number of times.
 He has worked as a dramaturg on numerous occasions and is very interested in developing new work for the stage.

 The Risk Theatre Modern Tragedy Competition is a wonderful opportunity for playwrights across the English speaking world to explore a genre that gets few hits these days.

 Edwin Wong believes that the time is right to reboot the ancient and storied art of tragedy.
 After reading Taleb’s Fooled by Randomness and The Black Swan, he developed risk theatre to align tragedy with modern concepts of chance and uncertainty.
 The result is a tragic stage where every dramatic act is a gambling act and risk runs riot.
-He is currently working on a book: The Risk Theatre Model of Tragedy: Gambling, Drama, and the Unexpected.
+His book, a drama manifesto, is called The Risk Theatre Model of Tragedy: Gambling, Drama, and the Unexpected.
+It was released in February 2019 by Friesen Press.
 His thoughts on theatre as well as excerpts from his book can be found at melpomeneswork.com.
-Wong received a MA in Classics from Brown University where he concentrated on ancient theatre.
+Wong received a MA in Classics from Brown University where he concentrated in ancient theatre.